 Kansas Christian College

-Kansas Christian College is a smaller, undergraduate institution with only around 100 students, per the NCES for 2016, that offers associate's and bachelor's degree programs in areas like religion, music and business.
+Kansas Christian College is a smaller, undergraduate institution with 151 students, per the NCES for 2018, that offers associate's and bachelor's degree programs in areas like religion, music and business.
 The school provides students with unique transfer agreements to other institutions in the state, including a couple of 2+2 programs in education with MidAmerica Nazarene University.
 This program allows students to earn their associate's degree at Kansas Christian College and then easily transfer to MidAmerica Nazarene University to complete their bachelor's degree and prepare for state licensure.
 Students looking to grow in their spiritual lives may attend weekly chapel services, meet with the campus chaplain and/or participate in student discipleship groups.

 McPherson College was ranked one of U.S. News & World Report's Best Regional Colleges in the Midwest for 2018.
 The school offers a range of spiritual organizations designed to grow students in their spiritual lives and build community together, including FCA, Peer Ministry, Takeover, Wednesday Bible Study and Peacefully Simply Together!
 (PST!).
 Students on campus can also participate in Walk to Worship, in which they meet and build community as they walk to weekly chapel services, and/or participate in various service organizations in the area.
-In 2016, the NCES reported that the school had around 700 undergraduate students.
+In 2018, the NCES reported that the school had 772 undergraduate students.
 McPherson offers bachelor's degree programs in areas like art, chemistry, entrepreneurship, Spanish, philosophy and religion, biochemistry, math, environmental stewardship and digital media.

 Ottawa University- Ottawa

-Ottawa University was also ranked one of U.S. News & World Report's Best Regional Colleges in the Midwest for 2018 and had around 650 undergraduates in 2016, per the NCES.
+Ottawa University was also ranked one of U.S. News & World Report's Best Regional Colleges in the Midwest for 2018 and had 706 undergraduates in 2018, per the NCES.
 The university began with Baptist missionaries who came to work with and educate people of the Ottawa Tribe and the university continues to have a strong relationship with the tribe today.
 The school currently provides a discounted tuition rate to Ottawa Tribe members as part of an agreement that began in 2008.
 Students can pursue certificates, bachelor's or master's degree programs in areas including education, business, nursing, counseling, psychology, English and communication.